rudrankbasant/BottomNavigationFeature/README.md

 # BottomNavigationFeature
-A basic app with the bottom navigation feature, using fragments and navigation components.<br/>
+A basic template app with the bottom navigation feature, using fragments and navigation components.<br/>
 Contains five fragments.